About Us

 Dr. Jason Schott

-Jason Schott (ThD) has been at Ascent Church since 2018 where he has served as a lay elder, director of base camps and men’s ministry prior to taking his current position.
+Jason Schott (ThD) has been at Ascent Church since 2018 where he has served as a lay elder, executive pastor, director of base camps (small groups) and men’s ministry prior to taking his current position.
 He served 25 years in the Air Force as a fighter pilot and test pilot and commanded numerous organizations.
 He and the love of his life, Emily, have two grown children and a beloved daughter-in-law.

 How did you and your wife meet?